Françoise de Chalus

 Françoise de Chalus (bap.
 Chalus, 24 February 1734 - Paris, 7 July 1821), was a French noblewoman and courtier.
-She was the mother of Louis, comte de Narbonne-Lara, possibly by king Louis XV of France.
-She was the lady-in-waiting of Louise Élisabeth of France in 1749–59, and the influential favorite lady-in-waiting of Princess Marie Adélaïde of France in 1764–1800.
+She was the mother of Louis, comte de Narbonne-Lara, possibly by King Louis XV.
+She was the lady-in-waiting of Louise Élisabeth of France in 1749–59, and the influential favorite lady-in-waiting of Princess Adélaïde of France in 1764–1800.

 Life

-Françoise de Chalus was the daughter of Gabriel de Châlus, seigneur de Sansac, and Claire Gérault de Solages.
+Françoise de Chalus was the daughter of Gabriel de Chalus, seigneur de Sansac, and Claire Dégéraud de Solage.

 Lady-in-waiting to Louise Élisabeth

 On 10 July 1749, she married a noble of Spanish descent Don Jean François, 1er duc de Narbonne-Lara Grandee of Spain 1st Class, Lieutenant General of the Army, Commander in Name of the King of the Dioceses of Castres, Albi and Lavaur, 1st Gentleman of the House of H.R.H. the Duke of Parma (Aubiac, Lot-et-Garonne, 27 December 1718 - 12 August 1806).
 Her spouse was a member of the Spanish entourage of Louise Élisabeth of France, who visited the French court at that time.
-Françoise de Chalus left France for the Duchy of Parma in Italy with her spouse in the retinue of Élisabeth of France, and served for ten years as the lady-in-waiting of Élisabeth of France.
+Françoise de Chalus left France for the Duchy of Parma in Italy with her spouse in the retinue of Élisabeth of France, and served for ten years as her lady-in-waiting.

 Circumstances around her son

-In 1755, she became the mother of Louis, comte de Narbonne-Lara.
-It is alleged that Louis XV was the biological father.
-According to documents of the Military Archive, her husband Jean François de Narbonne-Lara had been wounded 8 years earlier in the War of the Austrian Succession (1747), becoming from that moment on unable of having an offspring.
+In 1755, she gave birth to her second son, Louis, comte de Narbonne-Lara.
+It is alleged that Louis XV was the biological father of the child.
+According to documents of the Military Archive, her husband Jean François de Narbonne-Lara had been wounded 8 years earlier in the War of the Austrian Succession (1747), becoming from that moment on unable of having any offspring.
 The baptism of Louis, comte de Narbonne-Lara is another indication of that paternity.
 His name was Louis, and his contemporaries remarked about the similarities between Louis and the King.